Changissnz/DER/README.md

 - Some of the functions and classes do not work as intended.
 Another key issue is the project structure.
 That is the next task.

 11/1/21
 - Restructuring Phase I completed.
 Some classes are unstable and testing is needed.

+11/4/21
+- Refactoring for file `rssi.py`.